 The extent of legal authority or power of the Court to apply the law.
-The Federal Court has jurisdiction under more than 150 Acts of the Commonwealth Parliament and has original and appellate jurisdiction.

 Individuals, organisations or companies who/which are the parties to a proceeding before the Court.

-Mediation or (Alternative Dispute Resolution)
+Mediation (or Assisted Dispute Resolution)

 A process in which an impartial third party (the mediator) assists the parties in an attempt to bring about an agreed settlement or compromise, without requiring a decision of the Court.